d-trew/Fundus_Image_Enhancement/README.txt

 # Learning Enhancement From Degradation: A Diffusion Model For Fundus Image Enhancement
 Due to hardware limitations we were unable to completely run the finetuning, however it does run.

+evaluation can be seen and generated in LED/evaluation.ipynb

 To run:
 Create and activate a virtual environment using python 3.9.x downgrade pip to 23.3.2